savaki/baseami/README.md

 baseami
 =======

-Create a base amazon AMI.
+Builds the base AMI usable by various projects